x-vin/covidcures/docs/src/allopathic.md

 Hydrogen peroxide and Ozone therapies are recommended by the stalwart of [Orthomolecular medicine][422], [Dr. Thomas E. Levy, MD, JD.][423]

 ### Objective:
-The treatment of Covid-19 infection
+The treatment of Covid-19 infection.

 ### System:
-Alternative allopathy
+Alternative allopathy.

 ### Can be used alongside other allopathic treatments:
 Yes, but it is not known whether this always yields the best results.

 ### Status of authorisation:
-Evidence-based but not mainstream, reportedly few clinical trials
+Evidence-based but not mainstream, reportedly few clinical trials.

 ### Protocol and treatment approach:
 **Hydrogen peroxide** has been used for many years as a monotherapy as well as part of many different treatment protocols for a wide variety of infections, reports [Dr. Thomas E. Levy][424].
 A clinically effective dose will typically cost less than a dime.
 During a severe epidemic of influenza in 1919 a protocol of intravenous hydrogen peroxide given only to the most severely ill patients dramatically decreased the death rate.